The Journal of Sports Medicine and Allied Health Sciences

 Concussion, soccer, risk factors

 Beckler, Isaac S. and Weller, Michael S., "Risk Factors for Concussion in Collegiate NCAA Division II Men's and Women's Soccer Athletes" (2016).
-Kinesiology and Allied Health Faculty Publications.
+Allied Health Faculty Publications.
 51.